fritzlb/homebridge-dmxplugin/README.md

 This plugin is designed to work in combination with my dmx-cli software.
-You'll have to copy the dmx-cli.py and dmx-server.py script into the same location where they can be read by the user running homebridge and specify the path in your homebridge config.
+You'll have to copy the dmx-cli.py and dmx-server.py script into the same location where they can be read by the user running homebridge (and specify the path in your homebridge config) at the moment it's hard coded to /home/frederik.

 Example config: